K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 # Executive Summary

-The purpose of this document is to provide the developers with the necessary environment and the instruction guide when they develop Open PaaS based applications as they download Open PaaS into e-Government Framework development environment.
+The purpose of this document is to provide the developers with the necessary environment and the instruction guide when they develop Open PaaS-based applications as they download Open PaaS into the e-Government Framework development environment.
 The users of the guide are assumed to have basic knowledge about JAVA and JAVA web application development.

 The guide is prepared according to the 2 steps below.
 * Open PaaS Development Environment Installation